cfahlgren1/hf-data-explorer/README.md

 6. Select the unzipped folder containing the extension files.
 7. The HF Data Explorer extension should now be installed and visible in your Chrome toolbar.

+#### Limitations

+DuckDB WASM can only use ~ 4GB of memory (_more like 3.4GB with duckdb memory limit_).
+Since DuckDB WASM can't spill extra data to disk like the other clients, it may not be able to perform very large or advanced queries.
+However, DuckDB WASM is still **very** fast, performant, and can work for most workloads.

 ## Contributing

 This is a [Plasmo extension](https://docs.plasmo.com/) project bootstrapped with [`plasmo init`](https://www.npmjs.com/package/plasmo).